migmm/migmm.github.io/README.md

 - Users can also choose where to store objects, with options including disk, AWS, or database.

+- You can edit project description like a "Word document" with images.

+- You can use your README.md un project description clicking in checkbox "use README".

 ## Testing

 Testing is included in both the frontend and the backend, each with its respective command: